carpedavid/mortalcoilrpg/content.en/docs/space-travel.md

 Breaking the laws of physics comes with certain risks, however.
 First, while hyperspace jumps appear instantaneous to observers in the physical universe, conscious travelers report horrifying experiences.
 To them, time can stop completely, flow at varying rates, or run backward.
 Space grows and loses dimensions and folds in upon itself in unimaginable ways.
 Some travelers even report frightening encounters with the forces of the Negaverse.

-To avoid these experiences, living creatures always enter cryosleep before undertaking a jump and the ship's AI navigates hyperspace on their behalf. `Stasis sickness`, which resembles a combination of hangover, motion sickness, and jet lag is occasionally reported upon waking from cryosleep, but most people tolerate it well.
+To avoid these experiences, living creatures always enter cryosleep before undertaking a jump and the ship's AI navigates hyperspace on their behalf. `Stasis sickness`, which resembles a combination of hangover, motion sickness, and jet lag is occasionally reported upon waking from cryosleep.
+While suffering from stasis sickness, all of your damage rolls are `impaired`.

 Second, hyperspace is filled with dangerous obstacles: rogue probability waves, causal tsunamis, entropic storms, and strange attractors.
 Fortunately, brave explorers have mapped many of the popular routes between star systems, making voyages between known locations considerably less perilous.
 Additionally, massive orbital structures called jump gates act like lighthouses in hyperspace, aiding navigation and reducing risk even further.